Richard Hamming: Early life

 Hamming was born in Chicago, Illinois, on February 11, 1915, the son of Richard J. Hamming, a credit manager, and Mabel G. Redfield.
 His father was Dutch, and his mother was a Mayflower descendant.
 He grew up in Chicago, where he attended Crane Technical High School and Crane Junior College.

 Hamming initially wanted to study engineering, but money was scarce during the Great Depression, and the only scholarship offer he received came from the University of Chicago, which had no engineering school.
 Instead, he became a science student, majoring in mathematics, and received his Bachelor of Science degree in 1937.
 He later considered this a fortunate turn of events.
 "As an engineer," he said, "I would have been the guy going down manholes instead of having the excitement of frontier research work."

-He went on to earn a Master of Arts degree from the University of Nebraska in 1939, and then entered the University of Illinois at Urbana–Champaign, where he wrote his doctoral thesis on Some Problems in the Boundary Value Theory of Linear Differential Equations under the supervision of Waldemar Trjitzinsky.
+He went on to earn a Master of Arts degree from the University of Nebraska in 1939, and then entered the University of Illinois Urbana-Champaign, where he wrote his doctoral thesis on Some Problems in the Boundary Value Theory of Linear Differential Equations under the supervision of Waldemar Trjitzinsky.
 His thesis was an extension of Trjitzinsky's work in that area.
 He looked at Green's function and further developed Jacob Tamarkin's methods for obtaining characteristic solutions.
 While he was a graduate student, he discovered and read George Boole's The Laws of Thought.

-The University of Illinois at Urbana–Champaign awarded Hamming his Doctor of Philosophy in 1942, and he became an instructor in mathematics there.
+The University of Illinois Urbana-Champaign awarded Hamming his Doctor of Philosophy in 1942, and he became an instructor in mathematics there.
 He married Wanda Little, a fellow student, on September 5, 1942, immediately after she was awarded her own Master of Arts in English literature.
 They would remain married until his death, and had no children.
-In 1944, he became an assistant professor at the J.B.
-Speed Scientific School at the University of Louisville in Louisville, Kentucky.
+In 1944, he became an assistant professor at the J. B. Speed School of Engineering at the University of Louisville.